-F. All Employees
+G. All Employees

 All employees are responsible for conducting themselves in accordance with the State of Minnesota's policy of equal employment opportunity.
-This includes refraining from any actions that would subject any employee to negative treatment on the basis of race, creed, color, sex (including pregnancy), national origin, age, marital status, familial status, disability, sexual orientation, gender expression, gender identity, reliance on public assistance, membership or activity in a local human rights commission, religion, political opinions, or affiliations.
+This includes refraining from any actions that would subject any employee to negative treatment on the basis of race, creed, color, sex (including pregnancy and pregnancy related conditions), national origin (including English proficiency), age, marital status, familial status, disability, sexual orientation, gender expression, gender identity, reliance on public assistance, membership or activity in a local human rights commission, religion, political opinions affiliations, or status with regard to public assistance.
 Employees who believe they have been subjected to such discrimination or harassment are encouraged to use the agency's complaint procedure.